-Check this infographic by Kissmetrics to find out more about calculating CLV.
+Check this article by Hubspot to find out more about calculating CLV.

-Understanding the customer voice is a crucial step for building a successful customer experience management approach.
+Understanding the customer voice is a crucial step toward building a successful customer experience management approach.
 At the same time, all CX metrics need background information on the operations.
-When you can link the customer experience metric results into what happened in the transaction, you can better assess which levers to pull to influence the happiness of your customer.
+When you can link the customer experience metric results to what happened in the transaction, you can better assess which levers to pull to influence the happiness of your customer.

 The operational KPIs could be anything from typical customer engagement metrics or speed of service to the average queue time in the shop – anything that can affect your customer.

 It is good to stay on top of your key operational measures.
 Just keep in mind that you also need to listen to the customer to really understand how they experience the situation.
 The queue time can have a strong impact on how people perceive your customer service but it is not the only determining factor.

 In addition to the customer voice and the related customer experience metrics, it is crucial to understand how the customer experience impacts customer behavior and – because of that – your business.
 To understand this, companies typically measure some critical behavioral loyalty metrics, most typically the churn, retention, or customer lifetime value.